marcosgabarda/django-websocket-notifications/README.rst

 * You already have integrated django-channels
 * You are using a channel layer, like Redis
 * You have a `routing.py` file
+* Your project uses DRF to deliver a RESTful API

 **1** Install using pip: